Coronoavirus Disease 19 FAQs

 - Moffitt is monitoring updates from the CDC and Florida Department of Health.

 - We are taking temperature readings and have implemented a patient questionnaire screening process at our entrances to identify anyone with signs and symptoms of COVID-19 illness.
-Masks will be provided to patients and must be worn at all times while on campus.
+Masks will be provided to patients and visitors and must be worn at all times while on campus.

 - Moffitt is testing all patients for COVID-19 ahead of appointments and procedures to ensure everyone’s safety.